emanuelep57/Qminimize/README.md

 #### How to use it :

-    - Clone the directory and place the file "Qminimize" in a directory in your $PATH
+    - Clone the directory and place the file "Qminimize" in a directory in your $PATH E.G. : I have mine in .local/bin but otherwise you can put it in /usr/bin

     - Make the file executable with "chmod +x Qminimize"